forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ```
 ## Deploy Source

 When you deploy the code changes, the local version of the source files overwrites the metadata in your org.
-You could enable detecting conflicts between the local metadata and the org.
+You can enable detecting conflicts between the local metadata and the org.
 See [Detect Conflicts](./en/user-guide/detect-conflicts).

 ![Deploy source to org](./images/deploy-source-to-org.png)